UK business minister urges BoE to clamp down on risky mortgages

 While tougher rules for London's currency trading hub will be high on the agenda at Thursday's Mansion House speeches, BoE Governor Carney may touch on measures to reduce risks to the economy from rising house prices.

-The BoE meets next week to finalise a twice-yearly report on financial stability, and is expected to consider tighter curbs on mortgage lending.
+The BoE meets next week to finalize a twice-yearly report on financial stability, and is expected to consider tighter curbs on mortgage lending.

 But views differ among policymakers on the importance of rising house prices as a risk to Britain's financial stability.